apache/helix/website/1.0.2/src/site/markdown/tutorial_task_framework.md

 #### Add a Job dependency

 Jobs can have dependencies.
-If one job2 depends job1, job2 will not be scheduled until job1 finished.
+If one job2 depends on job1, job2 will not be scheduled until job1 finished.

 ```
 myWorkflowBuilder.addParentChildDependency(ParentJobName, ChildJobName);